Georgia Sexual Assault & Abuse Lawyers » Do You Have a Valid Case?

 When a doctor, nurse, or therapist violates their clinical role with a patient, it can be harmful.
 There are both sexual and non-sexual boundaries within a physician/patient relationship.
 There are also professional boundaries in place such as student/teacher boundaries, coach/ student boundaries, administrator/student boundaries, religious leader boundaries, etc.

-ACC SANE (Sexual Assault Nurse Examiners) offers help and hope for survivors of sexual assault.
+SANE, Inc. (Sexual Assault Nurse Examiners) offers help and hope for survivors of sexual assault in Northeast Georgia.
 The non-profit 501 (c) 3 agency provides both forensic and medical services at no cost to survivors and their families.
 Even if you don’t want to report the assault to the police right away, it’s still important to have a medical exam to make sure you are all right.

 Click the box above for more information